-Unary reachability relations $r{n,x}$ (one for every program variable x) play a crucial role in the analysis of programs that manipulate acyclic linked In addition to keeping lists. disjoint lists summarized separately, they keep list nodes that have been visited during a traversal summarized separately from nodes that have not been visited: if x is the pointer used to traverse the list, then the nodes that have been visited will have value 0 for relation $r{n,x}$, while the nodes that have not been visited will have value 1.
+Unary reachability relations $r{n,x}$ (one for every program variable x) play a crucial role in the analysis of programs that manipulate acyclic linked lists.
+In addition to keeping disjoint lists summarized separately, they keep list nodes that have been visited during a traversal summarized separately from nodes that have not been visited: if x is the pointer used to traverse the list, then the nodes that have been visited will have value 0 for relation $r{n,x}$, while the nodes that have not been visited will have value 1.
 If a list contains a cycle, then all nodes on the cycle are reachable from the same set of variables, namely, all variables that point to any node in that list.
-As a result, the instrumentation relations discussed thus far cannot prevent nodes u_4 , u_6 , and u_8 of $S{30}^{\#}$ shown in Fig. 30 from being summarized together.
-Thus, assuming that u_7 is the roc_n node, the canonical abstraction of $S{30}^{\#}$ is the 3-valued structure $S{33}^{\#}$ shown in Fig. 33.
-The nodes represented by u_4 , u_6 , and u_8 of $S{30}^{\#}$ are represented by the single summary individual u_6 in $S{33}^{\#}$.
+As a result, the instrumentation relations discussed thus far cannot prevent nodes u_4 , u_6 , and u_8 of S{27} shown in Fig. 27 from being summarized together.
+Thus, assuming that u_7 is the roc_n node, the canonical abstraction of S{27} is the 3-valued structure S{30} shown in Fig. 30.
+The nodes represented by u_4 , u_6 , and u_8 of S{27} are represented by the single summary individual u_6 in S{30} .
 The symmetry hides all information about the order of traversal via pointer variable y.
-Moreover, the values of the sfp_n relation (not shown in Fig. 33) lose precision because ancestors of the shared node in the spanning tree are summarized together with its descendants in the spanning tree.
+Moreover, the values of the sfp_n relation (not shown in Fig. 30) lose precision because ancestors of the shared node

-Fig. 33.
-A 3-valued structure $S{33}^{\#}$ that is the canonical abstraction of structure $S{30}^{\#}$ if relations pr_x and pr{is} are not added to \mathcal{A} and node u_7 of $S{30}^{\#}$ (represented by u_5 in $S{33}^{\#}$) is the roc_n node.
+Fig. 30.
+A 3-valued structure S{30} that is the canonical abstraction of structure S{27} if relations pr_x and pr{is} are not added to \mathcal{A} and node u_7 is the roc_n node.